zhengxinchang/isopedia/README.md

 ### Purpose:

-search fusion from the index and report evidence.
+Query candidate fusion genes within specified gene regions.
+It identifies potential fusion events by examining all possible gene pairs within the provided regions and reporting those with supporting evidence in the index.

 ### Example: